Losant/losant-docs/docs/getting-started/walkthrough.md

 ![Time Series Temperature"](/images/getting-started/walkthrough/time-series-settings-2.png "Time Series Temperature")

 Unlike the gauge, which can only display a single value, time series graphs can display multiple series.
 In this example we want to display two: one for the temperature and one for the humidity.
-After configuring the first series to diplay temperature, like above, click the "Add Segment" button to add a second configuration block for humidity.
+After configuring the first series to display temperature, like above, click the "Add Segment" button to add a second configuration block for humidity.

 ![Time Series Humidity](/images/getting-started/walkthrough/time-series-settings-3.png "Time Series Humidity")